What is Farm to Table / Farm to Fork?

-In recent years, ‘farm-to-table’ has become an immensely popular term amongst foodies.
-In its purest form, ‘farm-to-table’ represents an ingredient that has gone directly from a farm to a consumer’s table, without being processed, stored, or sold at retail.
-But, as the world has come to expect this philosophy of nearly all ingredients, the phrase has taken a few different meanings.
-Because ‘farm-to-table’ is not legally regulated, different people interpret the idea in varying ways.
+In recent years, ‘farm-to-table’ has become a trendy term amongst foodies.
+And as the world has come to expect this philosophy of nearly all ingredients, the phrase has taken a few different meanings.
+Because farm-to-table is not legally regulated, different people interpret the idea in varying ways.

 Restaurants and “Farm to Table”

 The concept of ‘farm to table’ originates in the world of restaurants, where it was (and still is) used to describe a close connection between a farm and a restaurant.
-If a restaurant is based around a ‘farm to table’ philosophy, it generally forgoes the traditional model of buying ingredients from a wholesaler or distributor.
+If a restaurant is based on a ‘farm to table philosophy, it generally forgoes the traditional buying process from a wholesaler or distributor.
 Instead, the restaurant develops a 1:1 relationship with a farm.

 There are also economic benefits for both parties in the farm-to-table model.
 Restaurants typically guarantee that they will purchase a percentage of a farm’s crop.
 Meanwhile, customers are often happy to pay significantly more money for ingredients that they know are sourced from local farmers.